 Climate Action Revenue Incentive Program (CARIP) Report

-As a signatory to the Climate Action Charter, the Township of Esquimalt agrees:
+As a signatory to the Climate Action Charter, the Township of Esquimalt is committed to:

-(1) To become carbon neutral in its operations by 2012;
+(1) Making progress towards becoming carbon neutral in its operations;

-(2) To measure and report on the community’s GHG emissions; and
+(2) Measuring and reporting on the community’s GHG emissions; and

-(3) To create a complete, compact, and energy-efficient community.
+(3) Creating a complete, compact, and energy-efficient community.

-Please click here to download the 2012 CARIP Report.
+Please click here to download the 2010 CEEI Report.

 In Spring 2010, the Township partnered with the Greater Victoria Compost Education Centre to put on composting workshops and sell subsidized composting bins.
 The program has now ended.
 There are a number of options for households and businesses who wish to divert their food scraps from the landfill by composting.
 More